VillagerUnknown/VillagerCoin-Bookkeeping/README.md

 ## Additional Notes

+* Dates are in the format: YYYY-MM-DD
 * Ledgers aren't just for tracking spending's and earnings.
 They can also be used to track when amounts are placed into, and taken out of, a "bank account" or vault.
+Or, to review shops and services.
 * It might be wise to keep at least 2 Ledgers for a shop.
 One for earnings and one for spending.
 * Shops that include a Decorated Pot on top of a Hopper pointed into a Chest will make it easy for shoppers to submit copies of their Receipts to the shop for the shop owner to catalog in their shop's Ledger.
 * A lot of the functionality of this addon has been inspired by the habits of members from a popular SMP with a shopping district.
 * In single player, players can use this addon to keep track of coins earned in their world.
 * In multiplayer, this addon offers a broad range of new role playing opportunities.

+With transactions between players it can be pretty straightforward creating a Receipt and filing it in a Ledger.
+But, players can get really fancy with their bookkeeping by renaming the piece of paper used as the ingredient to craft the Receipt to add a footnote.
+This footnote can be used as a thank-you message or other note, like a review or reminder.
+Additionally, after crafting a Receipt players can rename the Receipt.
+When a renamed Receipt is added to a Ledger, it will record the custom name in the Ledger.

 ## Support